UdayLab/PAMI/docs/manuals/sparseDF2DB.md

     2|Jam|2
    ...|...|...

-### Converting a sparse dataframe into different database formats
+## Converting a sparse dataframe into different database formats
 Currently, PAMI supports converting a dataframe into a transactional database, temporal database, ond a utility database.
-The users can avail this support by employing the methods available in **dataPreprocessign.sparse2DB** class.
+The users can avail this support by employing the methods available in **dataPreprocessign.sparseDF2DB** class.
 We now present these three methods.

-#### Converting a dense dataframe into a transactional database
+### Sparse dataframe into a transactional database
+#### Description
 A [transactional database](transactionalDatabase.html) represents a sparse and binary representation of items occurring in a dataframe.
 The steps to convert a dataframe into a transactional database is as follows: